TwanoO67/easy-php-gallery/README.md

 * [ ] Fully tested API with PHPUnit
 * [ ] Fully tested feature with Cypress

 BTW: This project doesn't need to move your picture in order to work.

+And it doesn't copy your picture binary data during import.

-So you can keep them ordered on your disk as you want.
+So you can keep your files ordered as you want, and it reduce storage usage.
 Finally!

 ## Installation